PrefectHQ/prefect/docs/tutorial/work-pools.md

     )
 ```

-In the `from_source` method, we specify the source of our flow code.
+In the `from_source` method, specify the source of your flow code.

-In the `deploy` method, we specify the name of our deployment and the name of the work pool that we created earlier.
+In the `deploy` method, specify the name of our deployment and the name of the work pool that you created earlier.

 You can store your flow code in any of several types of remote storage.
 In this example, we use a GitHub repository, but you could use a Docker image, as you'll see in an upcoming section of the tutorial.